 Stage 3: Release and Promote

-We released our wide-screen video on Facebook on March 21 at 6 PM (Bangalore)/8:30 AM (New York)and have been progressively rolling out additional formats across Instagram and YouTube.
-We're proud of what we have made and will be spending the next few weeks promoting these assets and sharing our story with media outlets.
-Diligent promotion is a vital part of the creation process and we are excited to hear from our audiences about #SheWins and what we might make with and for them in the future.
+We released our wide-screen video on Facebook on March 21 at 6 PM (Bangalore) or 8:30 AM (New York) and progressively rolled out additional formats across Instagram and YouTube.
+We're proud of what we have made and spent the next few weeks promoting these assets and sharing our story with media outlets.
+Diligent promotion is a vital part of the modern day creation process and were excited to hear from our audiences about #SheWins.

 Male Sponsorship for Equal Opportunity